Stewart Campbell MBA, CMgr MCMI, FRSA

-Alongside working at the University, Stewart also has a professional singing career as a tenor.
-Singing regularly with the choir of Sheffield Cathedral, he participates in concert engagements, numerous national radio broadcasts, CD recordings and international tours.
-Stewart is also in demand as a soloist, and recitalist, and often works as a producer for CD recording projects for choral and vocal music.
+Alongside his work at the University Stewart has a professional singing career as a tenor.
+Actively involved with sacred choral music, he has held professional singing positions at Southwell Minster and Sheffield Cathedral, contributing to daily services, regular concert engagements, national radio broadcasts, CD recordings and international tours.
+Stewart is also in demand as a concert soloist, and recitalist, regularly performing with choirs and orchestras across the region.

 Sophia McNeill BMus (Hons)

 Sophia started work as Concerts Administrator in February 2016.
 Since graduating from The Department of Music in 2011, she has worked at Cheltenham Music Festival as well as several smaller festivals, for the composer David Matthews, and at the Barber Institute of Fine Arts at the University of Birmingham.
 Aside from her work life, she is co-founder and curator of the pop-up contemporary classical night Strangers Sounds in Birmingham, loves spending time outdoors, making photographs, and doting over her Border Terrier, Jaz.